-- 4.24.5 Right to speak and vote at general meetings: The then JPS requires that all members must have the right to speak and vote at a shareholder meeting, except where a member is required, by the Rules, to abstain from voting to approve the transaction or arrangement (Updated in January 2022). - 4.34.6 Shareholders' right to speak at a general meeting is not explicitly set out under Russian law, although in practice, major Russian companies provide for such right and relevant procedures in their internal regulations.

-Our Approach prior to 1 January 2022

-We expect a Russian issuer to demonstrate that the right of the shareholders to speak at general meetings is included in its constitutional documents (Updated in January 2022).

-- 4.44.8 The requirement comparable to the then JPS requirement was codified in paragraph 14(3) of the revised Appendix 3 of the Listing Rules as a Core Shareholder Protection Standard on 1 January 2022.
+- 4.5 Right to speak and vote at general meetings: The then JPS requires that all members must have the right to speak and vote at a shareholder meeting, except where a member is required, by the Rules, to abstain from voting to approve the transaction or arrangement (Updated in January 2022). - 4.6 Shareholders' right to speak at a general meeting is not explicitly set out under Russian law, although in practice, major Russian companies provide for such right and relevant procedures in their internal regulations. - Our Approach prior to 1 January 2022 - 4.7 We expect a Russian issuer to demonstrate that the right of the shareholders to speak at general meetings is included in its constitutional documents (Updated in January 2022). - Subsequent Development since 1 January 2022 - 4.8 The requirement comparable to the then JPS requirement was codified in paragraph 14(3) of the revised Appendix 3 of the Listing Rules as a Core Shareholder Protection Standard on 1 January 2022.
 Russia incorporated applicants must demonstrate how they will comply with this requirement, which may necessitate an amendment to their constitutional documents.
-(Added in January 2022). - 4.54.9 Appoint proxies or corporate representatives to attend general meetings: The then JPS requires that a recognised Hong Kong clearing house must be entitled to appoint proxies or corporate representatives to attend general meetings and creditor meetings.
-In addition, an overseas issuer must notify the Exchange of any restrictions on a Hong Kong investor's right to attend general meetings to vote and/or to appoint proxies (Updated in January 2022).
+(Added in January 2022). - 4.9 Appoint proxies or corporate representatives to attend general meetings: The then JPS requires that a recognised Hong Kong clearing house must be entitled to appoint proxies or corporate representatives to attend general meetings and creditor meetings.
+In addition, an overseas issuer must notify the Exchange of any restrictions on a Hong Kong investor's right to attend general meetings to vote and/or to appoint proxies (Updated in January 2022). - 4.10 Under Russian law, a shareholder can exercise its right to participate in a general meeting by personal attendance, by having a duly authorised representative attend under a proxy attendance, or by submitting a voting ballot, signed either by a shareholder or its duly authorised representative.

-The directors to seek independent shareholders' opinion on the auditors' remuneration in the form of an advisory vote

-&lt;sup>12 JPS, paragraph 38

-&lt;sup>13 JPS, paragraph 40

-&lt;sup>14 JPS, paragraph 70(f)

-4.64.10 Under Russian law, a shareholder can exercise its right to participate in a general meeting by personal attendance, by having a duly authorised representative attend under a proxy attendance, or by submitting a voting ballot, signed either by a shareholder or its duly authorised representative.
 A shareholder is not permitted to appoint multiple proxies or authorised representatives.
 As a result, whilst the domestic depositary may vote at a general meeting in accordance with the instructions of holders of DRs, the holders of DRs themselves may not be able to attend general meetings to vote and/or to appoint proxies.
-If holders of DRs wish to attend general meetings to vote and/or to appoint proxies, they would need to withdraw their shares from the depositary facility and hold the shares directly.

-Our Approach prior to 1 January 2022- (Updated in January 2022)

-4.11 We do not consider the inability of a shareholder to appoint multiple proxies or authorised representatives to attend general meetings and creditor meetings to be material to shareholder protection.
+If holders of DRs wish to attend general meetings to vote and/or to appoint proxies, they would need to withdraw their shares from the depositary facility and hold the shares directly. - Our Approach prior to 1 January 2022 (Updated in January 2022) - 4.11 We do not consider the inability of a shareholder to appoint multiple proxies or authorised representatives to attend general meetings and creditor meetings to be material to shareholder protection.
 The jurisdictional difference can be addressed taking into account the ability of a DR holder to give instructions to the depositary to participate in general meetings and to vote the underlying shares on his behalf; and the ability to convert DRs to shares and hold them as a shareholder to directly exercise the right to speak and vote at general meetings, and that the amount of time, costs and procedures involved in processing the conversion must be reasonable under the deposit agreement acceptable to the Exchange.
 In addition, the issuer shall make full disclosure of the inability of holders of DRs to attend general meetings of the issuer.

-The requirement comparable to the then JPS requirement was codified in paragraph 19 of the revised Appendix 3 of the Listing Rules as a Core Shareholder Protection Standard on 1 January 2022.
+4.12 The requirement comparable to the then JPS requirement was codified in paragraph 19 of the revised Appendix 3 of the Listing Rules as a Core Shareholder Protection Standard on 1 January 2022.
 Russia incorporated applicants must demonstrate how they will comply with this requirement.
 (Added in January 2022).